Medicare HMO FAQ

 Your prescription drug coverage is part of your HMO plan.
 The cost of your medication depends on whether or not it can be dispensed as a generic or brand name, or if it is included in the plan’s formulary.

 A formulary is a list of approved prescription drugs covered by the HMO plan.
-The formulary for Health Net has three tiers: generic, brand name and non-formulary.
+A formulary usually has three tiers: generic, brand name and non-formulary.
 This means your medication will generally be available to you, although the copayment depends on the tier to which the drug belongs.
 Generic drugs are the least expensive, and non-formulary drugs are the most expensive.

 Kaiser’s formulary has two tiers: generic and brand name.